Influence of bending parameters on crystalline undulator radiation peak stability for 530 MeV positron channelling: Results and Discussion

 \subsection{Stability of the Crystalline Undulator Radiation Peak}

 In \Cref{fig:Heatmaps}, isolines of constant $\hbar\omega_1$ were estimated by means of the continuous potential approximation for various combinations of bending amplitude and period.
 To validate these results four points along the isoline for $\hbar\omega\approx\SI{0.526}{\mega\electronvolt}$ were selected, and full atomistic channelling simulations were performed as previously described.
 These points were chosen approximately equidistant along the isoline and can be seen in \Cref{fig:Heatmaps}: $a=\SI{2.48}{\angstrom}$ and $\lambda=\SI{4.76}{\micro\meter}$, $a=\SI{1.88}{\angstrom}$ and $\lambda=\SI{4.88}{\micro\meter}$, $a=\SI{1.25}{\angstrom}$ and $\lambda=\SI{4.96}{\micro\meter}$, and $a=\SI{0.60}{\angstrom}$ and $\lambda=\SI{5.00}{\micro\meter}$. \Cref{fig:Iso_Plots} shows the resulting spectral distributions of CUR, with the predicted peak position from \Cref{eqn:First_Harmonic} indicated as a black dashed line.
-A slight shift to lower photon energies is observed as the bending amplitudes increases and the bending period decreases, consistent with the expected dependence on $a$ and $\lambda$.
+A slight shift to lower photon energies is observed as the bending amplitudes increase and the bending period decreases, consistent with the expected dependence on $a$ and $\lambda$.
 However, the total shift is only \SI{5.4e-3}{\mega\electronvolt} between the smallest and largest amplitudes.
-This confirms that the position of the CUR peak does not change noticeably when evaluated using the atomistic approach and validates the use of the continuous potential approximation for estimating isolines of constant $\hbar\omega_1$ on \Cref{fig:Heatmaps}.
+Such a small variation may be difficult to resolve experimentally due to the finite resolution of detector systems.
+Nevertheless, this confirms that the position of the CUR peak does not change noticeably when evaluated using the atomistic approach and validates the use of the continuous potential approximation for estimating isolines of constant $\hbar\omega_1$ on \Cref{fig:Heatmaps}.

 It should be noted that the simulated peak positions lie at slightly smaller photon energies compared to the theoretical value predicted by \Cref{eqn:First_Harmonic}.
 This difference arises from the finite emission cone used here ($\theta_0=\SI{133.8}{\micro\radian}$), whereas \Cref{eqn:First_Harmonic} assumes emission only in the forward direction, $\theta_0=0$.
 As shown in \Cref{fig:Spectra_All}, increasing the size of the emission cone shifts the CUR peak to lower photon energies.
 Therefore, for $\theta_0=0$, the estimated CUR peak will be at higher photon energies.
 These results verify that any point chosen along the isolines of $\hbar\omega_1$ in \Cref{fig:Heatmaps} provides a reliable estimate for the position of the CUR peak.